2. Explore build targets#

 Throughout the Sense repository there are lots of BUILD.bazel files.
 Each BUILD.bazel file contains one or more targets.
 These targets are your entrypoints for doing lots of useful, common tasks, such as:

-• Building a binary
+• Building source code

 • Running unit tests